owainlewis/awesome-artificial-intelligence/README.md

 * [Encyclopedia: Computational intelligence](http://www.scholarpedia.org/article/Encyclopedia_of_computational_intelligence) - Scholarpedia is a peer-reviewed open-access encyclopedia written and maintained by scholarly experts from around the world.
 * [Ethical Artificial Intelligence](http://arxiv.org/abs/1411.1373) - a book by Bill Hibbard that combines several peer reviewed papers and new material to analyze the issues of ethical artificial intelligence.
 * [Golden Artificial Intelligence](https://golden.com/wiki/Cluster%3A_Artificial_intelligence) - a cluster of pages on artificial intelligence and machine learning.
+* [R2D3](http://www.r2d3.us/) - A website with explanations on topics from Machine Learning to Statistics.
+All helped with beautiful animated infographics and real life examples.
+Available in various languages.

 ## Code